yqwang01/yqwang01.github.io/_pages/cv.md

 * **Aug.
 2023 -- Present**: VIP Lab @ Duke directed by Sina Farsiu

-  A knowledge-enhanced multi-modality clinical assessment system for integrative analysis of textual and visual features
+  PRIMA: Pre-training with Risk-integrated Image-Metadata Alignment for Medical Diagnosis via LLM
-  * Developed a knowledge-enhanced multimodal clinical assessment framework integrating structured patient metadata and unstructured clinical text to support LLM-based clinical decision-making.
+  * Elevated clinical metadata into structured semantic knowledge by fine-tuning ClinicalBERT on RAG-constructed medical corpora, explicitly incorporating domain priors without reliance on large-scale paired image–text datasets.
-  * Built an expert-curated medical knowledge base using Retrieval-Augmented Generation (RAG) to improve domain-specific language understanding and reasoning.
+  * Proposed a unified multimodal pre-training framework with four complementary loss functions to coordinate global–local feature alignment across heterogeneous clinical modalities.
-  * Integrated imaging and textual representations via multimodal LLMs to model cross-modality relationships and improve diagnostic performance.
+  * Developed an end-to-end pipeline leveraging Qwen3 for multimodal feature synthesis and alignment, achieving state-of-the-art performance and strong cross-dataset generalization on PAD-UFES-20 and AQUA.
-  * Abstract accepted by ARVO 2026; journal manuscript in preparation.
+  * Abstract accepted as an Oral Presentation at ARVO 2026; full paper submitted to MICCAI 2026 and available on arXiv; extended journal manuscript in preparation.

   A multi-granularity language learning approach to boost visual understanding
   * Proposed a novel contrastive learning framework enabling joint multi-label and cross-granularity alignment for medical image understanding.